JigglyTheDuck/swaptunes/docs/whitepaper.md

 ## Post launch

 Jiggly will eventually transform into a general market composer making it possible to compose music out of arbitrary market data.
-Meanwhile the smart contract is expected to evolve beyond music into other creative mediums dictated by the DAO.
+Meanwhile the smart contract is expected to evolve beyond music into other creative mediums dictated by the DAO and implemented by the community.